-The Baltimore Branch of the NAACP was founded April 4, 1912, by a group of influential community leaders.
+The Baltimore City Branch of the NAACP was founded April 4, 1912, by a group of influential community leaders.
 It holds the noteworthy distinction of being the second branch chartered in the United States.
 Among the founding members were Reverend Dr. Harvey Johnson, who was described as leading the branch’s establishment, and the Reverend Dr. Garnet Russell Waller, who served as the Branch’s first president.
 Other notable leaders instrumental in starting the Baltimore Branch of the NAACP included Mr. William Ashbie Hawkins, who served as legal counsel for the for the Branch, and Dr. Charles E. Watts, who served as the Branch’s treasurer for approximately 25 years.
 Under this dynamic leadership, the Branch had a tremendous impact in the community and experienced many significant successes.

 By 1935, interest in the organization began to dwindle.
 As a result, it was determined that the ailing Branch needed to be revitalized.
 Dr. Carl Murphy, Ms. Lillie Carroll Jackson, Ms. Juanita Jackson Mitchell and Ms. Enolia McMillan successfully spearheaded this revitalization.
 They each played a significant role in changing the image of the organization and guiding the branch more effectively.
 Each demonstrated a tremendous amount of commitment, loyalty, and courage, which took the Branch to new heights of commitment and service.

 Mrs. Lillie Carroll Jackson was one of the front-runners who not only dedicated her time as a volunteer, but she also served as president of the Baltimore Branch from 1935 until 1970.
 She was also the founder of the Maryland State Conference of the NAACP and other organized branches throughout the state.